Giorgia Meloni: Government formation

 Immediately after the first meeting of the new legislature, tensions began to grow within the centre-right coalition.
 On 13 October, Berlusconi refused to support Ignazio La Russa, FdI's candidacy to be president of the Senate of the Republic.
 He succeeded in being elected by obtaining 116 votes out of 206 in the first round thanks to the support from opposition parties to the centre-right coalition.
 Tensions further grew, in particular between Berlusconi and Meloni, whom Berlusconi described as "patronising, overbearing, arrogant ... [and] offensive" in a series of written notes in the Senate.
-In the following days, after meetings between parties' leader, tensions loosened and the centre-right coalition parties reached an agreement on the formation of the new cabinet.
+In the following days, the centre-right coalition parties reached an agreement on the formation of the new cabinet.

 On 20 October, consultations between President Sergio Mattarella and parties officially began.
 On the following day, delegates from FdI, the League, FI, and Civics of Italy–Us Moderates–MAIE, announced to Mattarella they had reached an agreement to form a coalition government with Meloni as Prime Minister.
 In the afternoon, Mattarella summoned Meloni to the Quirinal Palace, asking her to form a new government.
 She accepted the task and on the same day announced the composition of her cabinet, which was officially sworn in on 22 October.
 She is the first woman to hold the office of Prime Minister of Italy.

 On 25 October, Meloni gave her first official speech as prime minister in front of the Chamber of Deputies, before the confidence vote on her cabinet.
 During her speech, she stressed the weight of being the first woman to serve as head of the Italian government.
-She thanked several Italian women including Tina Anselmi, Samantha Cristoforetti, Grazia Deledda, Oriana Fallaci, Nilde Iotti, Rita Levi-Montalcini, and Maria Montessori, who she said, "with the boards of their own examples, built the ladder that today allows me to climb and break the heavy glass ceiling placed over our heads".
+She thanked several Italian women, including Tina Anselmi, Samantha Cristoforetti, Grazia Deledda, Oriana Fallaci, Nilde Iotti, Rita Levi-Montalcini, and Maria Montessori, who she said, "with the boards of their own examples, built the ladder that today allows me to climb and break the heavy glass ceiling placed over our heads."
 The government won the confidence vote with a comfortable majority in both houses.

+In September 2026, Meloni's government became Italy's longest-serving cabinet since World War II, marking a notable period of political stability in a country historically characterized by frequent changes in government.